mmmeyers/meowbox/NOTES.md

 ---

 1. What is the root route? - 'subscriptions#index'
   - A visitor can see the list of available subscriptions as well as click on the links to see each individual one, and they can subscribe using the link (which also creates a new user).
+(DONE)

 2. When a user signs up or logs in, they are taken to the subscriptions index page where they can see each individual item and then subscribe.
+(DONE)

 3. Add roles to user class.
 (DONE)